zhangyinglong/MSWebApp/README.md

 [MSWebApp startWithType:@"MEC"];
 ```

-This is the demo response object for `[MSWebApp webApp].fullURL`, `MSWebApp Framework`will POST to this URL, so your server response shuold like it.
+This is the demo response object for `[MSWebApp webApp].fullURL`, `MSWebApp Framework`will POST to this URL, so your server response shuold like this.
 This response object only for `Version <= 1.0`, future, will add properties to every module.

 server API response: